At Home with Harvard: Great Legal Minds

 ~Lydialyle Gibson, Associate Editor

 Much of the time, forgiveness is good.
 But not always.
-In her book When Should Law Forgive?, 300th Anniversary University Professor and former Law School dean Martha Minnow names President Trump’s pardoning of Sheriff Joe Arpaio—known for his brutal treatment of undocumented immigrants—as an example of when forgiveness does more harm than good.
+In her book When Should Law Forgive?, 300th Anniversary University Professor and former Law School dean Martha Minow names President Trump’s pardoning of Sheriff Joe Arpaio—known for his brutal treatment of undocumented immigrants—as an example of when forgiveness does more harm than good.
 I enjoy “Forgive, but Don't Forget,” a piece that succinctly reviews Minnow’s book and her thoughtful analysis of the benefits, and potential pitfalls, of forgiveness.

 Illustration by Taylor Callery